#3103: Exoplanet System

 Cold Jupiter

-[Label pointing to a circled area:]
+[Label inside a bounded curvy area:]

 Potentially habitable void

-[Label pointing to another planet:]
+[Label pointing to another planet with dots:]

 Hot Mars

-[Label pointing to a planet:]
+[Label pointing to a featureless round planet:]

 Planet that may actually be in the habitable zone, according to a very optimistic modeling paper by some desperate postdocs